About the Toolkit

 Help Us Learn More

-The Toolkit is currently in Phase 1.
-We have aggregated available quantitative and qualitative data that make the case that the humanities help students succeed in a wide range of careers and provide benefits beyond the marketplace, and we hope to collect more in the coming months.
+The Toolkit is currently in phase 2.
+In phase 1, we aggregated available quantitative and qualitative data that make the case that the humanities help students succeed in a wide range of careers and provide benefits beyond the marketplace.

-Building on contributions from the humanities community, Phase 2 will include additional data along with success stories about how humanities faculty and administrators across the country are developing innovative ways to promote the humanities on college campuses.
+For phase 2, we are collecting successful strategies for making the case for studying the humanities from the humanities community through a series of surveys.
+In the coming months, we will be adding additional supporting data as well as success stories about how humanities faculty and administrators across the country are developing innovative ways to promote the humanities on college campuses.